Hanna Marin: Season 1

-The former overweight girl is now the "it girl" of Rosewood High School.
-Along with her new best friend, Mona Vanderwaal, she rules the school and they are clearly labeled under the title of "queen-bees."
-Shoplifting gives her a Bad girl feel but when she is caught, Hanna struggles with the fact that her mother, Ashley, is the main factor of the removal of her charges—Ashley maintained a sexual relationship with Officer Darren Wilden in order to keep clean the image of her family.
-In addition, the old group of friends, in which Hanna was a member in the ninth grade, reunite, causing tension between her friendship with Mona.
-Hanna also has to deal with the threats and the danger of possibly having her secrets revealed by the tenebrous "A." Also in this season, Hanna starts a romantic relationship with the bad-boy Caleb Rivers.
+The formerly overweight girl is now the “it girl” of Rosewood High School.
+Along with her new best friend, Mona Vanderwaal, she rules the school, and they are clearly labelled under the title of “queen bees.”
+She is dating a popular guy and pastor's son, Sean Ackard.
+Shoplifting with Mona gives her a “Bad girl” feel, but when she is caught, her mother realizes that Hanna is doing this to get her father's attention following his leaving the family.
+When she is caught by the police, Hanna struggles with the fact that her mother, Ashley, is the main factor of the removal of her charges—Ashley maintained a sexual relationship with Officer Darren Wilden in order to keep clean the image of her family.
+In addition, the old group of friends, of which Hanna was a member in the ninth grade, reunites, causing tension between her friendship with Mona.
+Hanna also has to deal with the threats and the danger of possibly having her secrets revealed by the tenebrous "A." Hanna navigates heartbreak, hurt, a broken leg (courtesy of "A"), and more.
+Toward the end of the season, Hanna starts a romantic relationship with the misunderstood "bad boy" Caleb Rivers, a boy who seems to be the first one to truly understand her.

 Season 2

 After suffering with Caleb's betrayal, Hanna now has to decide if she'll be able to forgive him, or just let him go.
 Meanwhile, Hanna has to struggle with the marriage between her father, Tom, and her soon-to-be step-mother, Isabel.
-Her friendships Aria, Emily and Spencer grow — angering Mona, who thinks that maybe she has lost her friendship with Hanna.
+Her friendships with Aria, Emily and Spencer grow — angering Mona, who thinks that maybe she has lost her friendship with Hanna.
 Hanna ultimately forgives Caleb, and they reunite.
-In order to find out who is "A," the girls ask Caleb for help, and Hanna worries about it.
-The season ends with Hanna finding out that Mona is the person behind the anonymous "A."
+To find out who is “A,” the girls ask Caleb for help, and Hanna worries about it.
+The season ends with Hanna finding out that Mona is the person behind the anonymous “A.”

 Season 3

-Hanna is trying to overcome Mona's betrayal, and she decides to visit her at the Radley Sanitarium in order to get some answers.
-Hanna's relationship with Caleb keeps going, until they break up when Caleb gets tired of Hanna's lies—principally when she covers up her visits to Mona.
+Hanna is trying to overcome Mona's betrayal, and she decides to visit her at the Radley Sanitarium to get some answers.
+Hanna's relationship with Caleb keeps going until they break up when Caleb gets tired of Hanna's lies—principally when she covers up her visits to Mona.
 Plus, Hanna gets closer to Wren Kingston, but she avoids a possible relationship.
 Hanna is also accused of stealing Alison's body by Officer Wilden.
 Caleb and Hanna hook up once again when he finds out that a new "A" emerged recently.